barreeyentos/catface/README.md

 **Note:** the position represents the top left corner of where the cat face was found within the original image.
 The image is a 0-indexed array where x=0, y=0 is the first character of the image.

-**Unsuccessful Response:**
+**Unsuccessful Responses:**
 `Status`: 400

-Unsuccessful responses are returned for either invalid confidence thresholds or invalid images.
+Unsuccessful responses with 400 response codes are returned for either invalid confidence thresholds or missing imageURL.

+`Status`: 422

+Unsuccessful responses with 422 response codes indicate the given imageUrl could not be reached or read successufully.